garfix/richard-readthedocs/docs/source/introduction/composition.md

 The inner function `lambda: find(np(), vp_no_sub)` forms the real meaning of the rule.
 It uses the meanings of its child nodes that were made available through the parameters of the outer function.

+## Example script

-This example script takes a simple grammar to show how the meaning of the sentence: the result of the calculation, is formed by applying functions.
+The idea for the example script below was borrowed from another semantic parser [SEMPRE](https://github.com/percyliang/sempre/blob/master/TUTORIAL.md) (2014 -).
+It takes a simple grammar to show how the meaning of the sentence: the result of the calculation, is formed by applying functions.
 The most basic meaning is formed by functions like `lambda: 1` that yield constants.
 These functions are passed as parameter to an operator functions like `lambda a, b: a() + b()`.
 They in turn are passed to term functions, which are recursive (`term -> term operator term`).

 The semantic composition itself is performed by the __semantic composer__.
 It composes the meaning of the sentence into a single function.
 The __semantic executor__ simply executes this function.